Thai Cabinet minister denies drug conviction report

-BANGKOK (AP) - A Thai Cabinet deputy minister says an Australian newspaper report that he was imprisoned there for four years on a drug smuggling conviction was concocted by his political enemies, and he has no plans to resign.
+BANGKOK (AP) - A member of Thailand’s Cabinet said Tuesday that an Australian newspaper report that he was imprisoned there for four years on a drug smuggling conviction was concocted by his political enemies, and he has no plans to resign.

-Deputy Agriculture Minister Thammanat Prompao was responding Tuesday to a report by the Sydney Morning Herald that he was arrested in 1993 and convicted of conspiracy to import heroin, based on court records and interviews.
+Deputy Agriculture Minister Thammanat Prompao was responding to a report by the Sydney Morning Herald, based on court records and interviews, that he was arrested in 1993 and convicted of conspiracy to import heroin.

 Rumors of Thammanat’s arrest circulated in July before he was sworn into his post in Prime Minister Prayuth Chan-ocha’s government.
-He said then that he had been innocently caught up in a police raid, was held in jail for eight months on a minor charge, and then spent four years as a free man in Australia.
+He said then that he had been innocently caught up in a police raid, was sent to prison for eight months on a minor charge, and then spent four years as a free man working in Australia.

+Prayuth, questioned by reporters after Tuesday’s Cabinet meeting, declined to comment directly on the issue.

+Thammanat, a power broker in northern Thailand, is generally credited with having helped Prayuth’s ruling Palang Pracharath party perform well in the region in the March general election.
+But there apparently was hesitation to appoint him to the Cabinet, since it was reported that an offer to name him minister of labor had been withdrawn because of his reputation as an “influential person,” a Thai euphemism for shady godfather-type figures.

 Sign up for Daily Newsletters